What is the Contingent Reimbursement Model “CRM” Code?

 What if you think you’ve been unfairly denied a refund under the Contingent Reimbursement Model Code (CRM)?

 If you’ve told your bank and they either didn’t refund you or only partially refunded you, you can raise a complaint against them or Refundee can help you get your money back.
 To do this you can fill in our fraud refund claim form for a free consultation.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 Remember, you don’t need to use a company like Refundee - you could work your case yourself for free!
 If you’d like to get a refund yourself.
 You can do this by following the ‘Claim Yourself’ guide here: https://www.refundee.com/claim-yourself.